Saturday February 17th & Sunday 18th, 2017

 14. How to refine your Style

-Although this is a Photography workshop, it is perfect for most artists including Painters and Illustrators.
+Although this is a Photography workshop, it is perfect for most Visual Arts including Film, Painting and Illustration.
 Based on class composition, Jean-Francois will discuss some other Mediums when appropriate.

 Collin’s English translation of ‘flâneur’ or the verb ‘flâner’ is simply to stroll, or stroller.
 This definition is greatly simplified.
 The French understand it to be so much more.
 Romanticized by Benjamin and Baudelaire, you get the more poetic Flâneur, who